RafaelPersano/instasaas/README.md

 1. Push the project folder to a GitHub repository.
 2. Import the project into Vercel from your Git repository.
 3. Configure the **Build & Development Settings**:
-    - **Framework Preset:** None (or Other)
-    - **Build Command:** `npm run build`
+    - **Build Command:** `npm run build` (Vercel should detect this automatically).
-    - **Output Directory:** `dist` (This is crucial, Vercel needs to know where the output files are).
+    - **Output Directory:** `.` (You MUST set this to the project root, as that's where `bundle.js` is created).
     - **Install Command:** `npm install` (Should be the default).
 4. In your Vercel project settings, go to **Environment Variables** and add your `API_KEY`.
+If using the SaaS version, also add `SUPABASE_URL` and `SUPABASE_ANON_KEY`.
 5. Deploy.
+Vercel will now build and deploy your application correctly.

 ### Option 2: VPS with Docker (Advanced)

-This project includes a production-ready Docker setup using a multi-stage build with Nginx.

 1. Ensure you have Docker and Docker Compose installed on your VPS.
+2. If using the SaaS version, create a project on Supabase and run the content of `db_schema.sql` in the SQL Editor to create your table.
 3. Copy the project files to your VPS.
-4. Create a file named `.env` in the root directory and add your keys (same as local setup).
+4. Make sure your `.env` file is correctly set up with all required keys.
 5. Run the application in the background:
     ```bash
     docker-compose up --build -d
     ```
-6. The application will be accessible on port 80 of your VPS.
-You may want to configure a reverse proxy to handle SSL.
+6. The application will be accessible on port 7860 of your VPS.
+You may want to configure a reverse proxy (like Nginx) to handle SSL.